 Change in the nature of Business if any

-Particulars of Investments Loans & Advances
+Particulars of Loans Guarantees and Investments

-Corporate Governance and additional Shareholders Information
+Corporate Governance and additional Share holders Information

 Management Discussion and Analysis

-A detailed report on the Management Discussion and Analysis is provided as a separatechapter in the Annual Report.
+A detailed report on the Management Discussion and Analysis is provided as a separatechapter in the annual report.

 Board of Directors

-The contribution and impact of individual Directors were reviewed through a peer evaluation onparameters such as level of engagement and participation flow ofinformation independence of judgment conflicts resolution and their contribution in enhancing the Board's overall effectiveness.The feedback obtained from theinterventions was discussed in detail and where required Independent and collectiveaction points for improvement put in place.
+As per provisions of the Companies Act 2013 and the Listing Regulations as amendedfrom time to time an evaluation of the performance of the Board was undertaken.
+Thecontribution and impact of individual Directors were reviewed through a peer evaluation onparameters such as level of engagement and participation in board/committee meetings flowof information independence of judgment conflicts resolution managing relationshipswithin the Board and their contribution in enhancing the Board's overall effectiveness.The feedback obtained from interventions was discussed in detail and where requiredindependent and collective action points for improvement put in place.

 Appointment of Directors and Remuneration Policy

-The assessment and appointment of members to the Board is based on a combination ofcriterion that includes ethics personal and professional stature domain expertisegender diversity and specific qualification required for the position.
-New Board membersare also assessed on the basis of independence criteria defined in Section 149(6) of theCompanies Act 2013 and Regulation 16(1)(b) of the Listing Regulations
+The assessment and appointment of members to the Board is based on a combination ofcriterion that includes ethics personal and professional stature domain expertisegender diversity and specific qualification required for position.
+The independent Boardmember is also assessed on the basis of independence criteria defined in Section 149(6) ofthe Companies Act 2013 and Regulation 16(1)(b) of the Listing Regulations

 Declaration by Independent Directors